-Learn about Vietnamese & Southeast Asian culture, history, and religion through the eyes of local students
+Learn about Vietnamese culture, history, and religion through the eyes of the communities we visit

 Trip to islands off the coast of central Vietnam and other excursions

 Travel Days are March 14th & 30th.
 We will arrange transportation and accommodation upon your arrival in Da Nang, as well as transportation to the airport on the 30th

 The price quoted is for double occupancy - those wishing to stay in their own room will be charged an additional $150 for the trip

 A Prorated rate is available on a case-by-case basis for those that can only participate in part of the trip